aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Specifying endpoint connectivity in the EVPN/VXLAN Fabric

-As should be clear in the previous section, all VRFs and VLANs across the fabric are now defined.
+After the previous section, all VRFs and VLANs across the fabric are now defined.
 The `ansible-avd-examples/single-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml` file specifies the connectivity for all endpoints in the fabric (typically servers):

 ```yml
 ---